tolgayaz1991/bye-to-tents-demo/README.md

-# bye-to-tents-demo
+# bye-to-tents-demo (by Tolga Yaz)
-Ncd Demo Project by Tolga Yaz
+Ncd Demo Project

 This is a demo project for a funding campaign called "Bye To Tents".